 If you’ve never completely been yourself around others, you’ve never seen evidence that your genuine self is lovable and worthy.

+Humans have a primal need to feel worthy and safe, in order to function.
 This is why, in childhood, we tend to do whatever it takes to feel accepted and loved.
-When we don’t get adequate acceptance from our caregivers, we learn to seek it from anyone we meet – we need to feel worthy to function.
+When we don’t get adequate acceptance from our caregivers, we learn to seek it from anyone we meet.

-To keep functioning, we tend to stick with this approach to our self-worth: seeking approval and molding ourselves to make that approval more likely.
+In order to keep functioning, we tend to stick with this approach to our self-worth, into adulthood.
+Whether we see it or not, most of us seek approval and shape ourselves to make that approval more likely.

 What Have You Given Up While Seeking Acceptance?

-What parts of yourself have been clouded by depression and its self-directed negativity?
+What parts of yourself have been clouded by low self esteem and a yearning for acceptance?
+What authentic traits has self-directed negativity chased away?

-This may be a painful question.
-It requires you to acknowledge and grieve the time you lost, out of touch with your authentic self.
+These may be painful questions.
+Answering requires you to acknowledge and grieve the time were out of touch with your authentic self.

 It also may force you to struggle through the disheartening process of rebuilding your identity.
 Yes, it might be disheartening — if you’re already depressed, many do-able things feel hopeless.
 That includes trying to rebuild your self-esteem.